SpellholdStudios/Bank_of_Baldurs_Gate/README.md

 Director will be waiting for you near bank after initial happenings of Siege of Dragonspear, so you can withdraw your money from your account if needed.

 :warning: in BG2 campaign, if you want to go to the bank and retrieve your money, you need to install a separate mod that enables visiting Baldur's Gate city after BG2 part started.

-PPPS Don't know how to rename location name or place location on area map yet.
 <div align="right"><a href="#top">Back to top</a></div>